shivaamm/Coding-Practice/README.md

 Day 31:
 Stacks and Linked list understanding using stl (using stl reduces the lines of code and makes it easy to understand the code)

+Day 32:
+Implementation of LL and stacks in Dev c++